iobroker-community-adapters/ioBroker.info/docs/en/info.md

 The messages can be closed with one click, in the top right corner of ![Close message](img/close_message.png), but they appear again as soon as the info-tab is reloaded, as long as the problem persists.

+For the use of messages with other adapters such as Javascript, Telegram, Alexa, etc., they are already filtered in the object "newsfeed_filtered", stored as an array of objects.

 ### Messages (VIS-Widget)

 <img height="100" align="left" src="img/vis.png">